Arize-ai/phoenix/internal_docs/specs/playground.md

 A user may want to use the playground to:

 - Test a prompt template
-- LLM Replay: replay a template or prompt change on an LLM Span
+- LLM Replay: replay a template or prompt change on an LLM Span - to live debug an improvement
-- Run a template change on a dataset (sweep over a set of inputs)
+- Run a template change on a dataset (sweep over a set of inputs) - e.g. a prompt change experiment
 - A/B Testing of models and templates
 - evaluation template creation: run an evaluation template on a single chosen production span or Dataset - Workflow is testing your Evals and be able to save as experiment
 - Synthetic data Generation - Use to generate synthetic data, add columns to current rows of data in a dataset, to help create test data